The Kraken Wakes: Plot

-Phase two of the war starts when the "kraken" also start "harvesting" the land by sending up "sea tanks" that capture humans from coastal settlements.
-Like much of what the "kraken" do, the reasons for these attacks are inscrutable.
+Phase two of the war starts when the aliens start "harvesting" the land by sending up "sea tanks", using mutated and genetically altered sea creatures, which capture humans from coastal settlements.
+Like much of what the aliens do, the reasons for these attacks are inscrutable.
 The Watsons witness one of these assaults on a Caribbean island.
-Eventually coastal settlements establish such defences against these "sea tank" raids that that they become far less frequent.
-But this only happens after raids are experienced on every continent.
+Eventually coastal settlements establish such defences against these "sea tank" raids that they become far less frequent, but this only happens after raids are experienced on every continent.

 In the final phase, the aliens begin melting the polar ice caps, causing the sea level to rise.
-London and other ports are flooded, causing widespread social and political collapse.
-The government moves to Harrogate.
-The Watsons cover the story for the EBC until the radio (and organised social and political life in general) ceases to exist, whereupon they can only try to survive and escape a flooded London, using an acquired motor boat to a Cornish holiday cottage which, due to the floods, now exists on an island.
-Other coastal countries are also disastrously affected – there is a reference to masses of Dutch refugees fleeing into Germany, having "lost their centuries-long war with the sea".
+London and other ports are flooded, causing widespread societal collapse.
+The Watsons cover the story for the EBC until the radio (and human civilisation in general) ceases to exist, whereupon they can only escape to a Cornish holiday cottage which, due to the floods, now exists on an island.
 Ultimately, scientists in Japan develop an underwater ultrasonic weapon that kills the aliens.
-The population has been reduced to between a fifth and an eighth of its pre-invasion level and the world's climate has been significantly changed, with water levels 120 feet higher than before.
+The human population has been reduced to between a fifth and an eighth of its pre-invasion level and the world's climate has been significantly changed, with water levels 120 feet higher than before.

 Plot narrative

-Even at the end, humans have no clear idea what their opponents looked like.
-The most they have is some protoplasm which floated to the surface of the sea after the ultrasound weapon was used.
-As the protagonist states in the book, the book aims to demonstrate that an alien invasion of Earth could take a very different form from that in The War of the Worlds; publication of the book coincided with the release of 1953 film The War of the Worlds, an adaptation of H. G. Wells' classic work, which was both a critical and box office success.
+Even at the end, humans have no clear idea what the aliens looked like.
+The most they have is some protoplasm that floated to the surface of the sea after the ultrasound weapon was used.

+As the protagonist states in the book, the book aims to demonstrate that an alien invasion of Earth could take a very different form from that in The War of the Worlds; publication of the book coincided with the release of the 1953 film The War of the Worlds, an adaptation of H. G. Wells' classic work, which was both a critical and box office success.